ArthurFritz/web-socket-node/README.md

 # web-socket-node
-This test creation web socket client and server in the Node.js
+Test use websocket, client and server in the Node.js

+Run this project
+`npm start` or `node index.js`